November 8, 2018

-Dionne is the series co-editor of the Pew Forum Dialogues on Religion & Public Life, and has also edited or co-edited a number of other volumes, including Community Works: The Revival of Civil Society in America (Brookings Press, 1998); What's God Got to Do with the American Experiment (Brookings Press, 2000), co-edited with John DiIulio, Jr.; Bush v.
+Dionne was series co-editor of the Pew Forum Dialogues on Religion & Public Life and has also edited or co-edited a number of other volumes, including Community Works: The Revival of Civil Society in America (Brookings Press, 1998); What's God Got to Do with the American Experiment (Brookings Press, 2000), co-edited with John DiIulio, Jr.; Bush v.
 Gore (Brookings Press, 2000) co-edited with William Kristol; Sacred Places, Civic Purposes: Should Government Help Faith-Based Charity? with Ming Hsu Chen (Brookings Press, 2001); and United We Serve: National Service and the Future of Citizenship with Kayla Meltzer Drogosz and Robert E. Litan (Brookings Press, 2003).